Lifecycle of a Payment

 - There could be adversarial nodes in the network that collude to deny service to specific senders in the network.
 However, this behavior is highly disincentivized and one honest node is enough to prevent this issue.

 If a transaction is valid and the network is honest, then in all likelihood, a transaction will make it into a block.
 However, there is one case where a transaction can be dumped from a transaction pool:

 - If the transaction pool hits its capacity, or

-max_txpool_size, then it will evict the transaction with the lowest fee in the pool, causing it dumped from memory.
-If this happens, the sender will need to re-send the transaction with a higher fee, according to market dynamics at the time.
+max_txpool_size, then it evicts the transaction with the lowest fee in the pool, causing it to be dumped from memory.
+If this happens, the sender needs to resend the transaction with a higher fee, according to market dynamics at the time.